Can You Buy Antibiotics Online?

 You can, but that doesn’t necessarily mean you should, especially if you do not have a prescription.
 Often, when people get sick, they will self-diagnose and immediately turn to antibiotics.
 You may be turning to antibiotics even though your infection is viral or fungal.
 Aside from having no effect on your actual illness, taking antibiotics when you do not need them could do more harm than good, especially if you are a child.

 Worse yet, taking antibiotics when you do not need them can lead to the creation of antibiotic-resistant bacteria.
-These bacteria get a resistance gene embedded into their DNA, rendering them useless against other antibiotics.
+These bacteria get a resistance gene embedded into their DNA, rendering them immune to many antibiotics.
 You will require more powerful antibiotics that may have more severe side effects.

 Even if you have a diagnosis, you should get your antibiotics from a pharmacist.
 Online pharmacies can easily be fake or a scam, meaning that you won’t even know what you are getting in your medication.
 At best, you will get antibiotics that don’t offer the dose that you need, which may only contribute to antibiotic resistance without making you feel better.
 At worst, researchers have found online pharmacies selling medication that contains everything from simple salt and sugar to heavy metals and more dangerous ingredients.

 Even if the fake antibiotics you get from an online pharmacy have no direct effect on your health, you are not getting the treatment you need.
 While many bacterial infections may go away on their own, more serious infections could lead to severe symptoms and potentially death.
 A pathogenic bacteria infection can lead to pneumonia, inflammation in the brain, or coronary heart disease.